madronalabs/madronalib/examples/vst/README.md

 to build:
 ---------

+First, build and install madronalib as a static library using the instructions in the madronalib project.

+Download the VST3 SDK from Steinberg.

 To make the VST and AU plugins, first create an XCode project for MacOS using cmake:

 - mkdir build